PDFing Home Page Configure PDFing

 Enter the email body text here.

-Select a quote type.
-The default type, PLAIN is required when sending accented characters.
-If you the message text contains HTML codes, then select HTML.
+The default type, PLAIN is for plain body text.
+If the body text HTML code, then select HTML.

 Receipt Required